 Current divorce rates in America are 2.9 persons for every 1000 people, with over 750,000 divorces each year.
 Florida has the fourth-highest rate at 13.2%.
-Causes for these astronomical percentages are as diverse as the people involved.
+The causes for these astronomical percentages are as diverse as the people involved.
 Florida relocation issues with a time-sharing plan in place need skilled attorneys with Family Law.

 A significant tragedy of divorce is the lingering effects on children.
 Roughly every 1 in 2 children will grow up with a single parent.
 Another disgrace, children between the ages of 7 and 14 are likely to have behavioral issues.
 Children with divorced parents are twice as likely to drop out of high school.